Squawk

 ChatGPTWestlaw / LexisSquawk

-Hallucinated citationsCommon (Mata v.
+Made-up citationsCommon (Mata v.
 Avianca)NoBlocked by verifier

-Aviation-specific corpusNoGeneric legal corpus14 CFR + FAA + NTSB
+Aviation-specific corpusNoGeneric legal corpus14 CFR + FAA + NTSB + FSIMS

 Refusal when out of corpusGuesses confidentlySearch returns 0 resultsSays “I don’t know”